Fort Weld

 Cheyenne and Arapaho Delegation, Camp Weld, September 28, 1864.
 Kneeling in front are Major Edward W. Wynkoop (left) and Captain Silas Soule.
 The seated delegates are (l-r) Neva, Bull Bear, Black Kettle, White Antelope, and No-ta-nee.
 Standing in back are (l-r) unidentified, unidentified, John Simpson Smith, Heap of Buffalo, Bosse, Dexter Colley, unidentified.

 Fort Weld, also called Camp Weld, began as a military camp on 30 acres east of the Platte River in what is now the La Alma-Lincoln Park neighborhood of Denver, Colorado.
 It was named for Lewis Ledyard Weld, the first Territorial Secretary.
 The central square of the post was used to practice drills of the troops.
 Buildings—soldier's quarters, officers' headquarters, mess rooms, a hospital, and a guard house—surrounded the square.
 The main entrance to the camp was on the eastern side of the post.
 It was established in September 1861 and abandoned in 1865.

+Ranching

+Alexander Cameron Hunt established a ranch here when he moved to Denver between 1858-1861.